heydarm/flashcards-app/README.md

     `String[] args`   - command line arguments.
 And then run `start()` method.

-After starting it will ask for the action.
-There are following arguments:
+After starting it will ask for the following action:
 - `add`          - add card and it definition;
 - `remove`       - remove flashcard;
 - `import`       - import flashcards from file.
 File format: each card on new line (cardname:definition:numberOfWrongAnswers);